cintiadr/unicorn-matches/README.md

 It receives an smail CSV file as the input file, format:

 ```
-Name, email, identifies as, searching for,allows imperfect matches
+Name, email, allows imperfect matches, identifies as, searching for
 ```

 `identifies as` and `Searching for` can have multiple items, separated by '|'